ZanzyTHEbar/EasyNetworkManager/README.md

 Then, build and flash the SPIFFS image as normal.

-For the ArduinoIDE you will need to follow a tutorial on `SPIFFS` and flash the provided html file using `SPIFFS`.
+For the ArduinoIDE you will need to follow a tutorial on `SPIFFS` and flash any custom html files using `SPIFFS`.

 > [!WARNING]\
 > SPIFFS tools **do not** work yet in the ArduinoIDE 2.0.
 Support is coming soon.